nolanschan/Speaker-Identification-using-GMMs/README.md

 Wishing to learn more about Python and Machine Learning, I did the final project for my "Fractals in Engineering" course on speaker identification using Python and ML.

-The original code was written by Abhijeet Kumar. (<a href = "https://github.com/abhijeet3922/Speaker-identification-using-GMMs">Repository here</a>.)
+The base code was written by Abhijeet Kumar. (<a href = "https://github.com/abhijeet3922/Speaker-identification-using-GMMs">Repository here</a>.)

 It uses the popular Machine Learning technique Gaussian Mixture Models (GMM) to train speaker identification models.